 - Set up or polish your company “systems” so you become more efficient.
 For instance, establish a proposal template you can re-use with each new client or project instead of starting from scratch.

-- Add in other revenue streams to balance out your paid-for-hire work, such as creating your own Money-Making Website.
+- Add in other revenue streams to balance out your paid-for-hire work, such as creating your own Money-Making Website or writing e-books.

 - Find a network of peers who become your business-building “A” team where you can share ideas and perhaps even referrals with each other.

 You can try this “Big 4” Pillars approach on your own, assuming you have the discipline and drive to do this.